johng42/PML/project2.md

 guess=rep(c("E","D","C","B","A"),4)
 table(guess,pred)
 ```
+According to the grading system, the results of the test cases were 100% accurate, or 0% in error.

 The random guesses (E,D,C,B,A repeated in that order 4 times) had a 30% accuracy compared to the 100% accurary of the random forest.